 Here’s where having Show/Hide turned on comes in handy, because now you’ll see the field codes that signify a marked citation:

-Once you’ve marked all your citations, you can insert your Table of Authorities from the References tab.
+Once you have marked all your citations, you can insert your Table of Authorities from the References tab.
 That button is on the far right end of the References tab.

 Click on each category and make sure the formatting is correct (most of the time, it should be fine).
 If you want to modify the Style for any entries, use the same trick you used for the headings above by reformatting it within the brief, then right-clicking on the modified entry and saving the changes to the Style:

-Once you’ve marked all your citations and inserted all your Tables, you’ll want to make sure everything has been updated before printing or saving to PDF.
+Once you have marked all your citations and inserted all your Tables, you will want to make sure everything has been updated before printing or saving to PDF.
 The fastest way to do this is to select the entire text of the document using the shortcut key CTRL-A and then pressing the F9 key to update all.

-That’s totally logical, but here’s the thing: to make a really good template that you can use for all your future briefs, you really need to understand the process of formatting a brief.
+That is totally logical, but here’s the thing: to make a really good template that you can use for all your future briefs, you really need to understand the process of formatting a brief.
 And the only way to really understand it is to have struggled through it at least once from scratch.
-If you’ve been through this whole exercise, you probably changed your mind a few times about certain formatting choices like your headings.
-Once you’ve filed a finished brief, now’s the perfect time to strip out the case specific stuff and save the bare-bones file as a Microsoft Word template.
+If you have been through this whole exercise, you probably changed your mind a few times about certain formatting choices like your headings.
+Once you have filed a finished brief, that is the perfect time to strip out the case specific stuff and save the bare-bones file as a Microsoft Word template.

 To resave your document as a template file, go to the File tab in Word 2010 (or the Office Button in Word 2007) and, instead of saving it as a regular Word document (.doc), click the drop-down list next to “Save as type” and choose Word Template: